Skip to main content

 The concept of “voluntary” participation is central to this discussion.
 For a wellness program to be compliant, especially when it involves collecting health information through biometric screenings or Health Risk Assessments (HRAs), it must be designed in a way that the employee and their spouse have a genuine choice.

 An employer cannot deny health coverage or punish an employee because their spouse refuses to participate.
-Instead, the regulations permit employers to offer a financial incentive, such as a discount on the premium, to the employee if their spouse participates.
+Instead, the regulations permit employers to offer a financial incentive, such as a discount on the health plan premium, to the employee if their spouse participates.
 This distinction is critical; it reframes the dynamic from a requirement to an opportunity.

 These protections exist to prevent a situation where a spouse’s health condition could negatively impact an employee’s access to benefits or their standing at work.
 The legal framework is built on the principle that your health information, and that of your family, is private.
 An employer’s wellness program can invite your spouse to participate in a journey toward better health, but it cannot make that participation a tollbooth on the road to securing health insurance.